Norm Bazin: Car accident

 In 2003 Bazin, then an assistant coach at Colorado College, was driving on U.S. Route 395 during a recruiting trip when his car was struck by a drunk driver.
 Rescuers needed over an hour to free Bazin from the wreckage, and he was rushed to Deaconess Medical Center in Spokane, with severe injuries that included a severed aorta.
 Bazin was given a 10% chance of survival, and was so close to death when he first arrived that a priest performed last rites.
 After 12 hours of surgery and 8 days in a medically induced coma, Bazin awoke but lingering injuries included a broken jaw, arms, shoulders, ribs, pelvis and legs, as well as bruising to his lungs and spleen.

-After months of physical therapy confined to a wheelchair, Bazin fully recovered with no lasting health effects "worth mentioning".
+After months of physical therapy, during which he used a wheelchair, Bazin fully recovered with no lasting health effects "worth mentioning".
 The story of his injury, recovery and subsequent success as head coach at his alma mater has been covered by several media outlets, including The Globe and Mail, which quoted the coach as saying that since the accident “I never have a bad day”.

 Bazin's second son Coleston is named for Dr. Daniel Coulston, the critical care physician who Bazin credits with saving his life.